Tsunami-kun/Tsunami-kun/README.md

 - 👋 Hi, I’m @Tsunami-kun
 - 👀 I’m enthuastic in robotics and EAI, especially robotic manipuations with dual dexterous hands.
-- 🌱 I'm currently focusing on technologies such as video prediction, causal reasoning, and affordance learning to enable robots to develop human-like upper body skills.
+- 🌱 I'm currently focusing on cognitive robot learning like video prediction, causal reasoning, and affordance learning, to develop human-like upper body skills.
-- 😄 I believe solid real-world demonstrations are the central criterion of robotic science and systems, which requires both advanced robotic "brains", humanoid limbs, and dexterous manipulators.
+- 😄 I believe solid real-world demonstrations are the central criterion of robotic science and systems, which require both advanced robotic "brains", humanoid limbs, and dexterous manipulators.
 - 📫 Feel free to reach me at shaoym2023@shanghaitech.edu.cn.